 Hailey is well-versed in going with the flow of an event, and is a strong believer in Michael Scott’s rules of business – adapt, react, readapt, apt.
 She is committed to your big day going off without a hitch, so that you can get hitched.
-But in all seriousness, Hailey wants to make all of your pinterest wedding day dreams come true before your eyes.
+But in all seriousness, Hailey wants to make all of your Pinterest wedding daydreams come true before your eyes.

-But Hailey waited for some weirdo officiant she never met until I finally rushed in.
+Hailey waited for some weirdo officiant she never met until I finally rushed in.
 Meeting her was immediately like catching up with an old friend.
 There’s no awkward, boastful air of “I’m a wedding planner,” but friendly conversation as if she already knew me the past million years.
 I vividly remember the conversation because speaking with Hailey for the first time wasn’t like pulling teeth to make conversation.
 Instead, we talked about life and weddings and starting a business and while I can’t recall how long we were there for, it had to have been at least two hours.

 If you’re planning a wedding, this is the kind of person you want to find – a person who’s comfortable and friendly but also gets shit done.
-Hailey is the perfect combination of humble, kind, heartwarming and an insanely talented designer and planner.
+Hailey is the perfect combination of humble, kind, heartwarming, and an insanely talented designer and planner.

 While most planners launched their companies after planning their own wedding or event, Hailey created her own blog during college with the goal of owning her own business.
 If you’ve seen her Instagram or been present at any of the weddings she’s planned, it’s clear she has an intuitive sense of design, which stems from her original plan of majoring in graphic design.
 Like most of us in college, she hated her design courses and met with her advisor shortly after to switch her major to organizational communication with a minor in event design.

 Towards the end of college, Hailey landed an internship with a florist in the Twin Cities, and while she wasn’t particularly interested in florals, she fell in love with flowers and then kicked off her career in weddings.
 “I started working at West Elm when I graduated college as a visual merchandiser, where I learned so much about form + function, and the art of building and designing large scale installations.
 From there, I got a job for a few years with another lead event planner + florist in the Twin Cities, and eventually started to feel like I was limiting myself by not jumping into the deep scary waters of being a small business owner!
-I planned and designed floral for my first Essen Events wedding in the Fall of 2017, and haven’t looked back since! “ Her career in weddings skyrocketed (minus COVID) from there.
+I planned and designed floral for my first Essen Events wedding in the Fall of 2017 and haven’t looked back since!”
+Her career in weddings skyrocketed (minus COVID) from there.

 Since she started her own company, she’s absolutely become a massive force in the wedding industry.
 Nothing ever feels fake with Hailey – what you see online is exactly what you get from her.
 No extra fancy words, no unnatural headshot photos, no exaggerated excitement.
 Part of this derives from her deep care for the couples she works with beyond their wedding.
 “Our favorite clients to work with are those who value the actual getting married part over how their wedding is going to look.
 Don’t get me wrong.
 I love a full-out, detail-filled wedding.
 But it tends to be easier to get to that extravagant looking event when the couple is so comfortable in their relationship that they can let their real authentic selves out during our planning meetings.
-That way, I can help guide them to the design choices that are going to feel the most like them. “ And authentic she is!
+That way, I can help guide them to the design choices that are going to feel the most like them.”
+And she is authentic!